Therapy speak: Effects

-Mislabeling a situation (e.g., calling it trauma, when what the person is experiencing may be better described as grief, feeling overwhelmed, being upset, or experiencing a stress response) may prevent the person from finding effective coping mechanisms.
+Mislabeling a situation (e.g., calling it trauma, when the person is experiencing grief, feeling overwhelmed, being upset, or experiencing a stress response) may prevent the person from finding effective coping mechanisms.
 The lack of nuance, and its tendency towards glibness, may make it harder for the speaker to authentically interrogate and understand their own responses.

 According to psychotherapist Esther Perel, "[in therapy speech], there is such an emphasis on the 'self-care' aspect of it that is actually making us more isolated and more alone, because the focus is just on the self".
-Therapists find that using therapy speak can prevent people from being open and vulnerable with each other.
+Many therapists find that using therapy speak can prevent people from being open and vulnerable with each other.
 It may be used in an attempt to define the other person's lived experiences.
 It is frequently used in ways that elevate a one-sided view of a relationship or situation.

 When used to exaggerate – to describe an everyday harm as more serious trauma, conflating a normal level of tidiness with obsessive–compulsive disorder, mislabeling conflict as abuse – therapy speak can harm people who have serious mental conditions by taking away the language used to describe their more extreme situations.
 However, therapy speak also has the effect of normalizing and de-stigmatizing mental health problems.

 Therapy speak is often used to confess failings.

 Misuse of specific words may have specific effects.
 For example, overuse of trauma can make people with post-traumatic stress disorder feel like their life and identity is centered around their trauma.
 Using narcissism to complain about ordinary self-interest or inconsiderateness can harm communication and discourage other people from seeking fair arrangements, for fear that asking for fairness will be called narcissistic behavior.
 Saying "I was triggered" can minimize the interior experience of fear or anger.

 More generally, when the jargon of psychology becomes commonplace, the words may lose their meanings, through a process called semantic bleaching.